TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 45/Genesis 45.25.md

 ---

-And they went up out of Egypt, and came into the land of Canaan unto Jacob their father.
+They went up out of Egypt, and came into the land of Canaan, to Jacob their father.